Watch Video – How to Indent Text in Google Sheets

 - Click on “Apply”

 The above steps will give you the final result, as shown below.

-Again to reiterate, by adding the Google spreadsheet indent using custom formatting, you have only changed the way text looks in the cell and not the actual text in the cell.
+To reiterate, by adding the Google spreadsheet indent using custom number format, you only have to change how the text looks in the cell, not the actual text in the cell.

 If you want more indentation, you can use more space characters.
 You can also get more creative and show some markers for the list.
 For example, you can use the below custom number format (use without the double quotes) to show a representation of a bulleted list: